thunderbird/webext-docs/changes/esr78.rst

 action
 ==================================================

-* The :ref:`action.setLabel` and :ref:`action.getLabel` functions have been added.
+* The :ref:`action.setLabel` and :ref:`action.getLabel` functions have been backported.
 It is now possible to set a label value different from the title (which is used as tooltip text).
 The label can be set to an empty string to make the action button not have a label at all.
 If the toolbar is set to text-mode only (no icons), the action button label uses the title as fallback, in case an empty label has been set.

 composeAction
 ==================================================

-* The :ref:`composeAction.setLabel` and :ref:`composeAction.getLabel` functions have been added.
+* The :ref:`composeAction.setLabel` and :ref:`composeAction.getLabel` functions have been backported.
 It is now possible to set a label value different from the title (which is used as tooltip text).
 The label can be set to an empty string to make the action button not have a label at all.
 If the toolbar is set to text-mode only (no icons), the action button label uses the title as fallback, in case an empty label has been set.

 messageDisplayAction
 ==================================================

-* The :ref:`messageDisplayAction.setLabel` and :ref:`messageDisplayAction.getLabel` functions have been added.
+* The :ref:`messageDisplayAction.setLabel` and :ref:`messageDisplayAction.getLabel` functions have been backported.
 It is now possible to set a label value different from the title (which is used as tooltip text).
 The label can be set to an empty string to make the action button not have a label at all.
 If the toolbar is set to text-mode only (no icons), the action button label uses the title as fallback, in case an empty label has been set.

 ----------------------
 Thunderbird 78.7.0 ESR